evmts/tevm-monorepo/packages/actions/docs/type-aliases/CallParams.md

 > `optional` `readonly` **deployedBytecode**: [`Hex`](Hex.md)

-The EVM code to run.
+THe code to put into the state before executing call.
+If you wish to call the constructor use `code` instead.

 ### salt?